-Under the auspices of the Food Conservation and Garden Chapters of the Women's Club, on Wednesday evening March 20th, at the Church-in-the-Gardens, Mr. Button the New York State School of Agriculture on Long Island gave an interesting and instructive talk on Home Vegetable Gardening
+Under the auspices of the Food Conservation and Garden Chapters of the Women's Club, on Wednesday evening, March 20th, at the Church-in-the-Gardens, Mr. Button of the New York State School of Agriculture on Long Island gave an interesting and instructive talk on Home Vegetable Gardening.

-To a most attentive audience, Mr. Button first reviewe conditions responsible for food shortage, tracing the trouble back to decreasing acreage and dependence on imports long before the war.
-With the war, the shutting off of ports and the effort to help feed our Allies, not to mention the shortage of men, has made maximum production by those who can work absolutely essential.
+To a most attentive audience, Mr. Button first reviewed conditions responsible for food shortage, tracing the trouble back to decreasing acreage and dependence on imports long before the war.
+With the war, the shutting off of imports and the effort to help feed our Allies, not to mention the shortage of men, has made maximum production by all those who can work absolutely essential.

-To suit this locality, in the first place, no chance of faller should be taken through lack of soil nourishment.
-Land here is high for farming purposes, the labor used is seem and expensive.
-The soil should be thoroughly fertilized well sweetened with lime at once.
-Planting must commence in April and, from that time on, the convenience nature, not the individual, must be served to produce food the world needs.
+To suit this locality, in the first place, no chance of failure should be taken through lack of soil nourishment.
+Land here is high for farming purposes, the labor used is scarce and expensive.
+The soil should be thoroughly fertilized and well sweetened with lime at once.
+Planting must commence in April and, from that time on, the convenience of nature. not the individual, must be served to produce the food the world needs.

-Most generously Mr. Button at this meeting answer question after question coming from his inquiring hearen who seemed determined to follow his constructive adveand at the same time exterminate all the insect pests know to agriculture.
+Most generously Mr. Button at this meeting answered question after question coming from his inquiring hearers, who seemed determined to follow his constructive advice and at the same time exterminate all the insect pests known to agriculture.

-For those who attend and those who did not there is immediate opportunity to gain more knowledge on the tire subject.
-The New York State School of Agricultur at Farmingdale has just published a bulletin in pamph form entitled: "The Home Vegetable Garden," which gladly and freely be mailed upon request.
-In closing.
-Button urgently invited any who could to visit the scho at Farmingdale to learn more by inspection there.
+For those who attend and those who did not there is an immediate opportunity to gain more knowledge on the entire subject.
+The New York State School of Agriculture at Farmingdale has just published a bulletin in pamphlet form entitled: "The Home Vegetable Garden," which will gladly and freely be mailed upon request.
+In closing, Button urgently invited any who could to visit the school at Farmingdale to learn more by inspection there.